 The idea of “developing people and teams that work” began as a company statement for organizational consulting firm Lord & Hogan LLC, founded in 1990.
 But over the 35-year career of Lord & Hogan LLC founder Dan Hogan, something shifted.

 Through his work as an organizational development coach, performance consultant, and Certified Master Facilitator, the company’s mission also became his own.
 Leveraging his personable but results-oriented consulting style, Dan devoted his career to transforming dysfunctional work relationships into positive, supportive bonds.

 Today’s Vision & Mission: Right-Minded Teamwork for Everyone

-Advocate for and provide practical real-world team building methods and facilitation tools and processes.
+We are advocates for and provide practical “work as one” team-building methods and facilitation tools and processes for everyone, everywhere, forever.

 The Goal: Improve Team Member Working Relationships